dainst/idai-field/server/deployment_example/README.md

 # Example deployment guide

-This is a tutorial guide for deploying FieldHub. __This describes a very basic installation, so be aware that depending on your local hosting infrastructure, it may be useful or even be required to make adjustments__.
+This is a tutorial guide for deploying FieldHub. __This describes a very basic installation, so be aware that depending on your local hosting infrastructure, it may be useful or even be required to make adjustments.
+Using SSL is not covered in this guide and is highly recommended for security reasons (Field Client uses basic auth).__

 ## Prerequisites